Skip to main content

 • Repairing your home: private tenants

-• Set up a direct payment of a tenant's housing costs to a landlord
+• Set up direct payment for tenant's housing costs to landlords

 • Tenancy Deposit Scheme